isomerpages/moe-xinminsec/_our-curriculum/Academic Learning/Mathematics.md

             font-family: Helvetica, sans-serif;
             font-size: 17px;
             font-weight: 400;
-            text-align: center;">
+            text-align: left;">
         Students engaging in a collaborative task and consolidating their learning on SLS platform.
         </div>
       </td>
     </tr>